 Our aim is to provide students with the vocational qualifications they need to progress into an apprenticeship or further study when they leave at the end of Year 11 or Year 13.

 Our Skills Centre offers students a realistic experience of working life in construction.
 We also offer building site trips and work experience placements to support this.
-Most work is practical t and delivered in our well-resourced workshop area.
-We aim to provide all students with a wide ranging curriculum that takes them from Year 9 through to Year 13.
+Most work is practical and delivered in our well-resourced workshop area.
+We aim to provide all students with a wide-ranging curriculum that takes them from Year 9 through to Year 13.

-Courses have been carefully selected to suit the needs of our students’ particular learning needs, providing them with an opportunity to choose their own pathway in a preferred trade.
+Course units are chosen to suit the needs of each student’s particular learning needs, providing them with an opportunity to choose their own pathway in a preferred trade.
 Students have the opportunity to work in a brand new, purpose-built vocational area, which has been designed specifically with the students’ needs in mind.

-Our Qualifications start at Year 9 where students study the NCFE Entry level 3 in Occupational Studies in the Workplace where they gain a basic knowledge of Health and safety, Carpentry and Brickwork.
+Our Qualifications start at Year 9 where students study the City and Guilds Entry level 3 Certificate in Construction Skills, where they gain a basic knowledge of Health and safety, Carpentry and Brickwork.

-This qualification provides a much more detailed training in a particular trade that each student may wish to study.
+In KS4, we offer a City and Guilds Level 1 Certificate/Diploma qualification in Construction Skills.
+This qualification provides much more detailed training in a particular trade that each student may wish to study.
 It covers an extensive range of trades such as:

 - Painting and decorating